-The key to great poke is great fish and restraint.
+The keys to great poke are great fish and restraint.
 Personally I think adding things like mango or pineapple or mayonnaise is disgraceful, but I’m pretentious like that.

 As to sides… short-grain white rice like Calrose is a must.
 You usually have the option to add furikake (adorably called “sprinkles” or “Hawaiian sprinkles” at some shops).
 Furikake is a Japanese garnish, a mixture of sesame seeds, bonito flakes, and dried seaweed.
 I also love the “seaweed salad” that is usually on offer.
 It is electric green and crunchy and moist and a fantastic contrast to the fish.
 I’ve actually seen this salad sold in styrofoam trays at Superstore here in Edmonton, but the ingredient list was terrifying so I didn’t try it.
 It’s kind of sad but at home I make some kind of slaw, either cabbage or cucumber, to stand in for the seaweed.

 - 275 g albacore or ahi tuna